Thursday, September 8, 2011

 Of course, you’re forbidden to use a camera during the screening itself, but before and after the film it’s fine.
 After the Q&A, there is usually a brief window where you may approach someone like a director or actor and take a photo or ask for an autograph.
 Usually, they will have handlers trying to hustle them to another event or a press conference, though, so you have to be quick.

 You never know who you’re next to.
 Many people from the film or in the industry will be attending the screenings, so you don’t want to be in the position of unwittingly bad-mouthing a film near its director or distributor or anything like that.
+A friend inadvertently bad-mouthed an actor who she then realized was sitting right beside her, before bolting from embarrassment.
 When you meet celebrities, be respectful.
 Canadians generally are and that’s one of the reasons for the success of TIFF.
 We wouldn’t like hordes of strangers demanding stuff from us, yet we expect that from celebrities.
 Go figure.
 Just take it easy and be reasonable and considerate.
 Celebrities often prefer a photo with you or a personalized autograph instead of a generic signing since they know it won’t be sold or exploited.

 Plan your meals

 If you’re seeing multiple films, it’s not a bad idea to bring lunch with you.
 It’s best to have these between films while waiting in line, but eating in some theatres can be done if you’re discreet.
 Theatres don’t like when you bring your own food obviously, but during the festival, the staff is too busy to care.
-You can get cheap sandwiches at several Vietnamese shops just north of Spadina and Dundas for $1.75 each ($2.25 for large, ie. more meat).
-For cheap all-you-can eat dining, Grill Time at 454 Yonge St. at College (close to the Ryerson and AMC Theatres) is $7.99 every day at lunch.
-For finer dining, many restaurants on King St. from Bathurst to University are excellent.
-Lee (603 King St. W.) features the exotic cuisine of legendary Chef Susur Lee – check out my interview with him in the latest issue of Ricepaper Magazine.
+The restaurants across from Lightbox and the Hyatt Regency are generally good.
+For finer dining, head west of Spadina to Brassaii, Lee Restaurant or Crush Wine Bar.

 If you’re in the industry, make sure you have plenty of business cards